communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 ---

-Create credentials to allow for outside access to the bucket
+### Creating credentials to allow for outside access to the bucket

 Create a json file, containing:
 ```json